|2019 VACCINATION SCHEDULE: ADULTS|

 • All adults without evidence of immunity to varicella should receive 2 doses of VAR vaccine 4–8wks apart.
 If previously received 1 dose of varicella-containing vaccine, give the 2nd dose at least 4wks after the 1st dose.

-• Pregnant women should receive the first of the 2 doses or the 2nd dose after pregnancy and before hospital discharge.
+• Pregnant women without evidence of immunity should receive the first of 2 doses (4–8wks apart) or the 2nd dose, if previously received 1 dose, after pregnancy and before hospital discharge.

 • Persons with HIV and CD4 count ≥200cells/μL may receive 2 doses of VAR 3 months apart if clinically indicated.